On this page... (hide)

 lyx-1.6.0alpha/beta/rc1.tar.gz | a potentially unstable test release of the next release. |

-Stable versions and patches will be found in the "stable" directory of LyX ftp site.
+Stable versions and patches will be found in the "stable" directory of the LyX FTP site.

-And for the curious, there is always the Subversion repository!
+And for the curious, there is always the Git repository!

 6. Example